 - Your thoroughly documented source code that implements your FTP program.

 - A plain-text (no Word or PDF)

 README.mdfile.
 In this file, you should briefly describe your high-level approach, any challenges you faced, and an overview of how you tested your code.

 Makefile, source code, etc. should all be placed in the root of a compressed archive (e.g., a .zip) and then uploaded to Gradescope.
-Do not use the archive option on a Mac – Gradescope does not parse these archives.
+Do not use the compress or archive option on a Mac – Gradescope does not parse these archives.
 Instead, use the

 zip program on the command line.
 Alternatively, you can check all these items into Github, download a zip file from Github, and submit that to Gradescope.

 The grading in this project will be broken down as follows: